Peter P. Goelet: Descendants

 Through his youngest son Robert, he was a grandfather of Robert Goelet and Ogden Goelet, who were both prominent in New York and grew the Goelet family wealth further.
 His brother's grandson, George Goelet Kip, was also a prominent landowner in Manhattan and a business associate of his cousins Robert and Ogden.

 Through his daughter Hannah, he was a grandfather of Elbridge Thomas Gerry, who married Louisa Matilda Livingston (a granddaughter of Maturin Livingston), and Almy Goelet Gerry, who married Federic Gallatin (a grandson of Secretary of the Treasury Albert Gallatin and cousin of Albert Eugene Gallatin).

+Ogden was the father of Mary Goelet, Duchess of Roxburghe.